AGCCS/AGCCS-CTRL22/circuit/README.md

 We provide AVR firmware for our needs in [../ctrl22](../ctrl22/).
 It controls the charging process and reports to AVR-TX0/RX0 (available on the 4-pin header J4).
-If you plan to develop/test specific AVR firmware for your variant project, you can configure `demesh` to provide a debug server for AVR firmware development.
+If we plan to develop/test specific AVR firmware for a variant project, we can configure `demesh` to provide a debug server for AVR firmware development.
 Rather than to set up a wireless mesh network, the ESP32 will then act as an accesspoint and provide a transparent telnet passthrough of the AVR serial port and/or to the Optibiit boorloader.
-Thus, you can develop/test the AVR firmware largely independantly from the somewhat involved wifi mesh but still have the convenience of "no wires from the charging station into my computer".
+Thus, we can develop/test the AVR firmware largely independantly from the somewhat involved wifi mesh but still have the convenience of "no wires from the charging station into my computer".